Arsenij123456/dao-zmk-config/README.md

-# ZMK Firmware for Dao keyboardd
+# ZMK Firmware for Dao keyboard

 This is a repository for a ZMK Firmware for both Dao42 and Dao44 keyboards.